 My goal is to provide customized instruction to meet the needs of each learner.
-I am specially trained in Orton-Gillingham methods and proudly offer BUILD, TAKE FLIGHT, JET, and other specialized learning plans.
+I am specially trained in Orton-Gillingham methods and proudly offer BUILD, TAKE FLIGHT, JET, WRITE IDEA, and other specialized learning plans.
 I teach these language skills involving VAKT (visual, auditory, kinesthetic-tactile) methods for ideal learning outcomes, which are appropriate techniques for all language learners.
 Individual and group classes are available.

 Build is a small group intervention that addresses five specific components of reading intervention.
 Each component is taught developmentally using a direct, systematic, cumulative, multisensory method of introduction and practice to meet the specific needs of Kindergarten and first grade students struggling in reading.